 - Agri-Business.
 Mike works on a variety of agricultural and cooperative law matters.
 This includes assisting with cooperative formation and governance, compliance with the Capper-Volstead Act, contract drafting and review, entity selection and governance for farm operations and detailed analysis of state and federal tax issues.

-Mike received his undergraduate degree from Calvin College and his Juris Doctorate from the Michigan State University College of Law.
+Mike received his undergraduate degree from Calvin University and his Juris Doctorate from the Michigan State University College of Law.
 He graduated summa cum laude and was a Dean King Honors Scholar.
 Mike attended Michigan State on a full tuition scholarship and was an active member of the MSU Law Review for two years.

 Memberships & Affiliations